-When travelling to the states and craving Chinese food, what is one to do?
+When traveling to the states and craving Chinese food, what is one to do?
 We found ourselves at “P.F.
 Chang’s” for quintessential Chinese-American fast food.
 Holding a prime location within Lynnwood Mall, its exterior and sign were visible from the street driving up.
-Though if you manage to miss it the bridled and saddled horse made a statue in white is hard to ignore.
+Though if you manage to miss it, the bridled and saddled statue horse in white is hard to ignore.

 Inside, the restaurant was dressed very modern with touches of traditional Chinese.
 Set in amber tones with splashes of red, it felt very warm and inviting.
 Mosaic tiled columns and artificial stone fixtures.
-Lengthly space filling mirrors above the booths that lined the far right wall.
-Large circles of light covering the ceilings, speckling it like polkadots.
+Lengthy space filling mirrors above the booths that lined the far right wall.
+Large circles of light covering the ceilings, speckling it like polka dots.
 Half drawn shades in yellow over frosted glass of orange.

 A wall of curiosities stood on the left.
 Various ornamental vases some painted blue, others topped with lids; iron kettles and porcelain pots, stone towers and wooden trays, and a heron statute standing proud on one leg.
 Given the spacing, it was almost like the stone veneer was crafted just to house these pieces.
 All in all enough enough Asian artifacts to give it some authenticity.
 I appreciated being able to read their mission statement and their values, having it reassure my experience to come.
 There transparency was comforting, as it was framed on the wall for too see.